-Schools can download the student level spreadsheet from ADEConnect to assist with the calculations outlined below.
+Schools can download the student level spreadsheet from ADEConnect on the Accountability application to assist with the calculations outlined below.
 Schools should look over each student's entire high school experience to determine how each student performed on the metrics outlined below.
 Schools will then submit their CCRI information (see formula below).